ssciwr/sustainable_development_course/README.md

 students who develop scientific software to carry out their research.
 The course will contain four units spanning four weeks, and consist of both an asynchronous and a synchronous part.

-**Total effort:** Approximately 6 hours/week.
+**Total effort:** Approximately 30 hours.
 **Date/Duration:**
-Sessions for the first block course will take place on Tuesday, March 11./18./25./30. with live lecture/discussion from 12:30-3:00 PM and independent work to be completed between sessions.
+Sessions will take place in six sessions during two weeks in March 2022.

 You will be able to obtain a certificate of participation.
 Basic prior programming knowledge is a requirement, ideally in python as the examples will be based on python.
 A laptop/PC with camera, microphone and speakers is required.

 # Units
-## 1. Introduction to git: Using github
+## 1. Introduction to git: Using GitHub
 [Go to unit 1](unit1/README.md)
 1. Creating a new repository
 1. Branching and pull requests